BeattieM/FlaskDemo/README.md

 Query, store, and display the top starred repos on GitHub.

 ## Summary
-This is a Flask based project backed by an SQLite database.
+This is a Flask based project locally backed by an SQLite database.
 Model validation are performed via Marshmallow and database integration via SQLAlchemy.
+The project is also deployed to Google Cloud where it is backed by a MySQL.
+[That can be found here.](https://starry-hearth-324007.ue.r.appspot.com/)

 ## Getting Started